Contact Dr Deirdre Anderson

 Background

-A Chartered Occupational Psychologist and Associate Fellow of the British Psychological Society, Deirdre leads and coordinates the Gender, Leadership and Inclusion Centre’s work in inclusive practices within organizations.
+A Chartered Occupational Psychologist and Associate Fellow of the British Psychological Society, Deirdre is currently a Visiting Fellow in the Faculty of Business and Management, Cranfield University.

-Prior to obtaining her PhD at Cranfield University and moving into academia, Deirdre spent over 20 years working within the private sector as a business psychology consultant.
-Her educational background includes an MSc in Occupational and Organizational Psychology from the University of East London, and a Masters in Research from Cranfield, as well as a BSc (Hons) in Business Studies from the University of Bradford.
+Prior to obtaining her PhD in Management at Cranfield and moving into academia, Deirdre spent over 20 years working within organizations as a business psychology consultant.
+Her educational background includes an MSc in Occupational and Organizational Psychology from the University of East London, and a Masters in Research Methods from Cranfield, as well as a BSc (Hons) in Business Studies from the University of Bradford.

 Clients